storesafe/cordova-sqlite-storage/README.md

 -  pgsqlite_plugin.js
 -  lawnchair_pgsqlite_plugin_adapter.js (must come after pgsqlite_plugin.js)

 The `name` option will determine the sqlite filename.
+Optionally, you can change it using the `db` option.

 In this example, you would be using/creating the database at: *Documents/kvstore.sqlite3* (all db's in PGSQLitePlugin are in the Documents folder)

     kvstore = new Lawnchair { name: "kvstore", adapter: PGSQLitePlugin.lawnchair_adapter }, () ->
       # do stuff

+Using the `db` option you can create multiple stores in one sqlite file.
+(There will be one table per store.)

+    recipes = new Lawnchair {db: "cookbook", name: "recipes", ...}
+	ingredients = new Lawnchair {db: "cookbook", name: "ingredients", ...}

 ### Other notes from @Joenoon: